united-security-providers/usp-core-waap/src/docs/autolearning.md

 * `metadata.resourceVersion`
 * `metadata.uid`
 * `metadata.managedFields`
-* `metadata.creationTimestamp`, `metadata.generation`, `metadata.selfLink`:
+* `metadata.creationTimestamp`, `metadata.generation`, `metadata.selfLink`
-  These would generally do not harm but there is also no reason to send them back.
 * `status`
-* `metadata.annotations."kubectl.kubernetes.io/last-applied-configuration"`:
+* `metadata.annotations."kubectl.kubernetes.io/last-applied-configuration"`
-  This is kubectl's private state for its 3-way merge; playing back a stale copy can make a later `kubectl apply` compute the wrong diff (e.g., wrongly pruning fields).
-If the user re-applies with kubectl, kubectl will regenerate it anyway.

 Everything else in `metadata` is left untouched.
-That includes name, namespace, labels, finalizers, and third-party annotations like the ArgoCD tracking-id.
-Stripping the ArgoCD annotation would actually be worse than keeping it, and keeping it is harmless, since ArgoCD rewrites it on sync anyway.

-Note also that edits by tje Autolearning CLI in the spec part are "surgical" in the sense that they only add/modify what was learned, but do not turn implicit defaults into explicit settings (like older versions first did).
+Note also that edits by the Autolearning CLI in the spec part are "surgical" in the sense that they only add/modify what was learned, but do not turn implicit defaults into explicit settings (like older versions first did).